MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 > [!NOTE]
 > Your Power Pages site version must be 9.5.4.xx or later for this feature to work.
-> Your starter site package version must be 9.3.2304.x or higher
+> Your starter site package version must be 9.3.2304.x or higher.

 ## Prerequisites